 They wanted to hear their readers’ opinions.
-Then the pro-slavery guy wrote a letter-to-the-editor.
+Then the proslavery guy wrote a letter to the editor.

 “Among the many things that make community newspapers special is their ability to serve as a public forum,” Bubba Brown, editor of the Park Record of Park City, Utah, wrote in a recent column.
 But he pleaded with readers to please be more civil in comments on stories on the paper’s website and Facebook page.
 “The situation has worsened and tensions have become even more inflamed. . . .”

 Things have gotten so bad for the Orlando Weekly that it recently killed its comments feature.
-Editor-in-chief Jessica Bryce Young has instead encouraged readers to go old school and submit letters for print, which allows newspapers to make editorial judgements about what to publish.
+Editor in chief Jessica Bryce Young has instead encouraged readers to go old school and submit letters for print, which allows newspapers to make editorial judgments about what to publish.

 Reader letters have “an interesting interaction with gatekeeping — who gets to say what’s important enough to cover — and those are all different aspects of the same story that the culture is working out right now,” Young said.